Introduction

 It was a place where people were encouraged to use their judgment and take initiative, and not just the senior managers.

-“What will kill this company first is a bunch of people running around with the noses stuck in the rule books and manuals,” he said.
+“What will kill this company first is a bunch of people running around with their noses stuck in the rule books and manuals,” he said.

 He’d paid them well give them an ownership stake, buy generous benefits, and throw in perks like the fancy cafeteria and various special “Unbank” awards.
 Above all, they would have fun and the freedom to do their best.
 The result was almost no turnover, not even among tellers, in an industry where the typical teller turnover rate is about 50%.